justarandomgeek/factorio-simhelper/funccapture.md

-The function capture helper allows you to capture a regular Lua function and use it for the `init` and `update` functions for simulations.
+The `funccapture` helper allows you to capture a regular Lua function and use it for the `init` and `update` functions for simulations.
 It also captures upvalues used by this function allowing you to use functions and values from outside the `init` and `update` functions.
 In other words, you can use libraries and reuse your functions for multiple simulations.

 ```lua
 local func_capture = require("__simhelper__.funccapture")